marsikthecat/ColorChooser/README.md

 # ColorChooser

-A simple JavaFX-based application to pick colors wits options for adjusting the RGB value.
+A simple JavaFX-based application to pick colors with options for adjusting the RGB value.

 ## Features
 - Adjust the Red (R), Green (G), or Blue (B) value using sliders to change the color.